huzhanbo1996/MAREVA_MP/README.md

     4. Sometimes app fails rendering due to high CPU usage, espacially when we start by point 2.
 It can occur like this: after the adjustement by QR code, suddenly everythings varnished.
 Or it's also possible that the rendering failure is due to location tracking failure caused by Hololens itself.

+    5. Eye track via SDK script isn't working on Hololens, though perfectly in Unity.
+So I use GazeProvider.

 ## Acknowledgments